spotinst/help/src/docs/ocean/features/scaling-ecs.md

 Ocean supports launching of instances using any ECS supported operating system (OS), including container-optimized OSs such as Bottlerocket OS.

+### Windows and Linux Instances in the same Cluster

+Ocean provides the flexibility to use different operating systems in an ECS cluster.
+For example, using the [virtual node group](ocean/features/launch-specifications) (VNG) concept, you can have Ocean manage Windows instances alongside other instances in the cluster.

+All you need to do is to create a VNG with a Windows AMI and you are all set.
+For Windows workloads, the Autoscaler automatically launches instances only from dedicated VNGs.
+This means that there is no need to set any specific label on the VNG, unless you have multiple VNGs and you wish to ensure the workload runs on a specific VNG.

 ## What’s Next?

 Learn more about how Ocean manages [headroom](ocean/features/headroom).